shanahdt/MUSI4331/_sources/syllabus.txt

 once on one of the Thursdays during the semester, starting on September 5th.
-In addition to the copy of the homework that you hand in to me, you are responsible for making a copy for every other member of the class, so make sure to planning copying time into your preparation.
+In addition to the copy of the homework that you hand in to me, you are responsible for making a copy for every other member of the class, so make sure to leave enough time to make copies for your presentation.

 Begin your presentation by asking the class a series of questions that will get them to think about the assignment and explain how they approached it.